MengTube/Foolers-Mod/README.md

 - [Mod Manager](https://mm.matux.fr)

 # Issues/Bugs/Suggestions:
-If you have any issues, or if you found a bug, or if you have suggestions, regarding the Foolers Mod, feel free to [raise an issue](https://github.com/MengTube/Foolers-Mod/issues/new) through GitHub.\
+If you have any issues, or if you found a bug, or if you have suggestions regarding the Foolers Mod, feel free to [raise an issue](https://github.com/MengTube/Foolers-Mod/issues/new) through GitHub.\
 You can also join my [Discord Server](https://discord.gg/tqR4uJTbcz) for help and support.

 # Roles: